 An Alsatian speciality that is also eaten in Luxembourg and the greater region, Flammkuch is a simple local "pizza" originally designed to test the temperature inside a baker's stone oven.

 Years ago, bread was baked in rural communities every 3-4 weeks in a wood-fire oven.
 Initially, the temperature was too hot for the loaves, so the baker would use leftover dough, rolled thinly and sometimes topped with soft cheese, to test the oven.
 If it was the correct temperature, the Flammkuch would be ready in 1-2 minutes.

 The snack, which is eaten with the fingers, came into fashion in the 1960s around the same time that pizza restaurants first became popular.
-Subject to Covid restrictions, you can try it at Brasserie Bosso, De Spackelter, and Herringer Millen.
+Try it at Brasserie Bosso, De Spackelter, and Herringer Millen.
 Otherwise, here's how to make it at home: